Sustainable Travel Practices for Palawan in 2025/26

 1. Choose Responsible Accommodations:

 • Opt for eco-friendly resorts and hotels that prioritize sustainable practices, such as waste reduction, energy efficiency, and water conservation.
+Always remember in any accomodation air con is usually the worst sustainable action.
+Try to get used to using fans as the consume much less electricity and they also help you to acclimatize to the local weather temperatures.

 2. Support Community-Based Tourism:

 • Engage in community-based tours and activities that directly involve local communities, providing economic benefits and fostering cultural exchange.
+Learn about local customs and like styles that may be very different from what your accustomed to .

 3. Respect Local Cultures and Traditions: